 While the cloud provides the convenience of on-demand connectivity and pay-as-you-go pricing, migrating to the cloud isn’t always easy.

 5 Cloud Migration Challenges and How to Overcome Them

 1. Maintaining Cost Control

-Without a proper restraint system in place, cloud-related costs can quickly spin out of control.
-This is especially the case when departments outside of IT weigh in.
-Their changes and adjustments can add to the overall cloud budget.
+Cloud-related costs can quickly spin out of control.
+This is especially the case when departments outside of IT weigh in with changes and adjustments that can add to the overall cloud budget.

-This is unappealing for any project, but it’s especially discouraging for organizations migrating to the cloud.
-This technology is supposed to save you money over legacy systems, so the idea of losing money can prevent some companies from pursuing it in the first place.
+This is unappealing for any project, but it’s especially upsetting for organizations migrating to the cloud.
+This technology is supposed to save organizations money compared to legacy systems.

-To resolve this issue, consider creating a cloud governance program.
-Establish protocols that dictate how you’ll manage the project, and the types of limits that you’ll put in place to prevent costs from rising unnecessarily.
+To control costs, consider creating a cloud governance program.
+Establish protocols that dictate how you’ll manage the project and what controls you’ll put in place to prevent costs from rising unnecessarily.

 ERP Training Plan Success Story